 THE MET PHILADELPHIA FAST FACTS

-- The Met Philadelphia opens on North Broad Street in December 2018.
+- The Met Philadelphia opens on North Broad Street December 3, 2018 with Bob Dylan and His Band.

 - The former Philadelphia Metropolitan Opera House will become a state-of-the-art entertainment venue.